drybell/Django-Server-Tutorial/README.md

 If you ever feel stuck, you can look through the finished tutorial [here](https://github.com/drybell/Django-Server)

 ### Initialize the Project
-1. Make a new repository on GitHub and call it *Django-Server*
+1. Make a new repository on GitHub and call it *Django-Server*.
+We will link our local project files to this repo later.
-2. Create a local directory, link the fresh repo you just made with `git remote add origin` and run `pipenv shell`
+2. Create a local project directory and run `pipenv shell` to initialize a python virtual environment within the workpace.
 3. Once you see `Successfully created virtual environment!`, you can now run `pipenv install djangorestframework django requests gunicorn` to install the required dependencies for this project.
 4. When the install is complete, you can now run `django-admin startproject mysite`.
 Choose a different name than `mysite`, I'll be using `preview` as the name of the project. `django-admin` creates the necesary boilerplate files within `preview`. `cd` into the newly generated folder to see its contents:
 ![preview](./images/preview.png)